 - Face Palm: When Katharine breaks in on the mergers meeting, Jack and Tess mirror each other's Face palms.

-- Fanservice: Melanie Griffith has a couple of nice lingerie scenes (see Black Bra and Panties above).
+- Fanservice: Melanie Griffith has a couple of nice lingerie scenes (see Black Bra and Panties above); lampshaded by Tess, who suggests to Mick that for a change, he should get her something she can wear outside the bedroom.
 Sigourney Weaver's aren't bad either.
 And then Harrison Ford provides Fanservice both for the audience and his typing pool as he changes shirts while talking on the phone.
 The typing pool even gives him a round of applause in appreciation.